claire-mayfield/itp/Final-Project/README.md

 - Then, I used the code from step 3d to make the title of the game I've worked on be in italics.

 ## STEP 5: LISTEN PAGE
+### Step 5a: Using Code from Step 3
 - I used the same code from step 3c to set the background color for this page.
 - Then, I used the same code from step 3b to set the font and font size.
 - Then, I used the same code from step 3a to center my text.
 - Then, I used the code from step 3d to make necessary words in bold or italics.
 - Next, I used the same code from step 3g to insert my audio files.
 - Next, I used the same code from step 3f to insert and size my images.
+### Step 5b: Horizontal Lines
 - Next, I used [this code](https://www.w3schools.com/tags/tag_hr.asp) to insert horizontal lines onto my page, to separate the different sections within this page.
+### Step 5c: Inserting Video
+- Next, I used [this code](https://www.w3schools.com/html/html5_video.asp) to insert a video.
+### Step 5d: Inserting an Image as a Link
+- Next, I used [this code](https://www.w3schools.com/html/tryit.asp?filename=tryhtml_links_image) to insert an image as a link.
+- I combined this with the code from step 3e to make it so the image links to another page on my site.
+If the user clicks on the goose photo, it will take them to a secret page on my website filled with fun facts.

 ## STEP 6: PHOTOS PAGE